dotnet/MobileBlazorBindings/Readme.md

 # Experimental Mobile Blazor Bindings

-Mobile Blazor Bindings enable developers to build native mobile apps using C# and .NET for iOS and Android using familiar web programming patterns.
+Mobile Blazor Bindings enable developers to build native and hybrid mobile apps using C# and .NET for Android, iOS, Windows, and macOS using familiar web programming patterns.
 This means you can use the Blazor programming model and Razor syntax to define UI components and behaviors of an application.
 The UI components that are included are based on Xamarin.Forms native UI controls, which results in beautiful native mobile apps.
+In hybrid apps you can embed Blazor web UI directly in the app in any composition, all running in the same app process.
+No web servers.

 Here is a sample Counter component, which may look familiar to Blazor developers, that increments a value on each button press: